-48E.g., the various "Citizen Manifestoes" produced by Guy Verhofstadt, leader of the Flemish "liberal party" and now prime minister of Belgium.
-He changed the name of that party from "Party for Liberty and Progress" to "Flemish Liberals and Democrats."
+46 E.g. the various 'Citizen Manifestoes' produced by Guy Verhofstadt, the leader of the Flemish 'liberal party' and now the prime minister of Belgium.
+He also changed the name of that party from 'Party for Liberty and Progress' into 'Flemish Liberals and Democrats'.

-On another front, the increasing popularity of various versions of psychological and sociological determinism began to erode the notion of the human being as a moral agent.
-The idea that the human being was nothing more than a medium through which impersonal forces exert themselves took its place.
-Psychologists and psychiatrists were beginning to sing the praises of a "world beyond good and evil" in which men would have "liberated themselves from these moral chains."49 Was it not the knowledge of good and evil that stood between us and paradise-or between us and Nietzsche's Übermensch?
+On another front, the increasing popularity of various versions of psychological and sociological determinism began to erode the notion of the human person as a moral agent.
+Its place was taken by the idea that he was nothing more than a medium through which impersonal forces exert themselves.
+Psychologists and psychiatrists were beginning to sing the praises of a 'world beyond good and evil' in which men would have 'liberated themselves from these moral chains'.47 Was it not the knowledge of good and evil that stood between us and paradise-or between us and Nietzsche's Übermensch?

 Epistemological relativism and positivism sealed the fate of the philosophy of natural law.
-In the final analysis, the progressive mind had no use for such notions as "objective truth" and "reality," which it was wont to regard as the hallmarks of unsophisticated or even reactionary thinking.
+In the final analysis, the progressive mind had no use for notions such as 'objective truth' and 'reality', which he was wont to regard as the hallmarks of unsophisticated or even reactionary thinking.
 If there is no reality out there, then there are no real distinctions-all distinctions are artificial, conventional.
-Consequently, there can be no natural order or law; all law is artificial, conventional.
-Hence, the general formula of positivism: things are what they are said to be-and the formula of legal positivism in particular: the law is what is said to be law.
-However, if in theory every opinion is as good as any other, in practice the right to define can only be a prerogative of the ruling opinion, the opinion of the powerful.50 Only their opinion is "objective"; every other opinion is merely "subjective"-it might be tolerated, but is not to be taken seriously.
+Consequently, there can be no natural order or law, all law is artificial, conventional.
+Hence the general formula of positivism: Things are what they are said to be-and the formula of legal positivism in particular: The law is what is said to be law.
+However, if in theory every opinion is as good as any other, in practice the right to define can only be a prerogative of the ruling opinion, the opinion of the powerful.48 Only their opinion is 'objective'.
+Every other opinion is merely 'subjective'-it might be tolerated but is not to be taken seriously.